Steers Center: Celebrating a Decade of Success

 Balancing Growth and Sustainability

 One of the primary challenges in achieving greener city status is balancing the demands of urban population growth with environmental sustainability.
 Rapid urbanization can strain natural resources, increase waste production, and exacerbate pollution.
-Cities must implement strategies that accommodate growth while minimizing environmental impacts (United Nations Department of Economic and Social Affairs, 2018).
+Cities must implement strategies that accommodate growth while minimizing environmental impacts.

 Innovative Approaches to More Eco-Friendly Development